aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 Combinational components
 ------------------------

-A combinational component can be described by a function.
+A combinational component can be written as a function.
 The form `define-signal` automatically *lifts* a Racket function that operates on values into a function that operates on signals.
 The instruction decoder and the arithmetic and logic unit are defined like this: